Anna Mackenzie: Early life and Balcarres

-The countess returned immediately to Fifeshire, but shortly went on to France, where, being attached to the Presbyterian church, she was instrumental in securing the support of the French Protestant ministers for the king in 1660.
+The countess returned to Fifeshire, but shortly went on to France, where, being attached to the Presbyterian church, she was instrumental in securing the support of the French Protestant ministers for the king in 1660.
 At the Restoration, a pension was settled upon her by Charles, who often expressed for her a deep admiration, but it was some years before it was paid.
 During the interval, she and her children suffered great privations.
 She remained in England until May 1662, and there became acquainted with Richard Baxter, who declared that "her great wisdom, modesty, piety, and sincerity made her accounted the saint at the court".
 The conversion of her eldest daughter and the daughter's subsequent death in a nunnery were a great blow to Anna.
 In 1662, she returned to Scotland, when from poverty and anxiety she became ill.
 The King agreed to pay Anna and the elder of her two sons £1000 a year in recognition of the assistance he had received from their family.
 The money was not a complete gift as they had to return the governorship of Edinburgh Castle.
 Her son Charles died in October 1662, whereupon Colin succeeded as 3rd Earl of Balcarres.
 In 1664, her financial condition improved by the payment of the promised pension, for which she had petitioned in November 1663, but the friendship with Lauderdale appears to have been broken off.
 The next few years were spent in trying to pay off the debts upon the Balcarres estates, and in 1669, her son's rights on the Seaforth estates were given up by her for the sum of 80,000 marks.